Immigration Services (Australia)

 The most important thing automated onboarding gave me was not speed — although going from two hours to five minutes per client was transformative.
 The most important thing was the compliance safety net.

-In my manual process, the service agreement was step three out of eight.
-It was possible — and I proved this with my 482 disaster — to skip it and still proceed with everything else.
-Nothing stopped me from creating folders, sending emails, scheduling consultations, and starting work without a signed agreement in place.
-The process had no gates, only a sequence that depended on my memory.
+In a manual process, the service agreement is step three out of eight.
+It is possible — as the 482 example showed — to skip it and still proceed with everything else.
+Nothing stops the agent from creating folders, sending emails, scheduling consultations, and starting work without a signed agreement in place.
+The process has no gates, only a sequence that depends on memory.

 In the automated process, the service agreement is a hard dependency.
 The deal creation in HubSpot triggers the agreement generation.
 The DocuSign signing triggers the status update.
-If the agreement is not signed, the HubSpot deal stays in “Awaiting Signature” status, and the 48-hour follow-up task fires regardless, prompting me to chase the signature before I do any substantive work.
-The system does not prevent me from working on the matter — I am still a professional making my own decisions — but it makes it impossible to accidentally forget that the agreement has not been signed.
+If the agreement is not signed, the HubSpot deal stays in “Awaiting Signature” status, and the 48-hour follow-up task fires regardless, prompting the agent to chase the signature before any substantive work.
+The system does not prevent work on the matter — the agent is still a professional making their own decisions — but it makes it impossible to accidentally forget that the agreement has not been signed.

 The same principle applies to the consumer guide.
-In my manual process, attaching the consumer guide to the welcome email depended on me remembering to attach it.
+In a manual process, attaching the consumer guide to the welcome email depended on remembering to attach it.
 In the automated process, the consumer guide is a permanent fixture of the welcome email template.
 It goes out every time, to every client, without exception.
-And the email includes a request for the client to reply confirming receipt, giving me the evidence of delivery that OMARA requires.
+And the email includes a request for the client to reply confirming receipt, providing the evidence of delivery that OMARA requires.

 Code of Conduct breaches related to service agreements are among the most common findings in OMARA audits